mpwoz/mpwoz.github.io/content/_index.md

 I've been making software for over 15 years, most of that in the Pacific Northwest.
-I enjoy spending time with my two daughters, playing and making games, and baking sourdough.
+I enjoy spending time with my wife and two daughters, playing and making games, and baking sourdough.